Trademark Damages & Infringement

 - Profit apportionment is a legal term which refers to the determination of damages, based upon the aforementioned determinations.
 It is based upon the resulting evaluation of what portion of the defendant’s profits are owed to the plaintiff, versus what would have gone to the defendant regardless of any trademark infringement.

-Working with Trademark Damages Experts
+Working with Trademark Experts

-In the present day, when an instance of trademark infringement occurs, a trademark damages expert must be called upon to help evaluate the case.
+In the present day, when an instance of infringement occurs, a trademark damages expert must be called upon to help evaluate the case.
 Expert legal advise is needed in order to help the plaintiff ascertain exactly what damages are owed to them, in a manner which is legally fair and which will stand up in court.
 As has already been outlined above, this is not a simple procedure.
 The process involves a detailed accounting, often of two or more corporate interests, with determinations based upon everything from “could the plaintiff have generated this profit” to “was the defendant aware of their trademark infringement?”

 In short, defining exactly how the plaintiff was injured – how their current and future financial interests were affected – is a vital step in securing rightfully owed damages.
-US law protects the plaintiff’s exclusive rights to their intellectual property, and supports this pursuit of legal damages.
-Damages may be pursued for any number of reasons, including loss of profit, damage to reputation, and brand defamation, among other common effects of trademark infringement.
+US law protects the plaintiff’s exclusive rights to their intellectual property, and supports this pursuit of legal actual damages.
+These may be pursued for any number of reasons, including loss of profit, damage to reputation, and brand defamation, among other common effects of trademark infringement.
 Each of these factors will need to be demonstrated individually, as well as explained into the figure which is owed to the plaintiff.

 Nowadays, this is even more complicated a procedure than it used to be.
 In today’s America, high-speed digital communications and widespread internet access have led to a wealth of information being available at everybody’s fingertips.
 Unrelated trademarks owned by the same corporate interest are now widely recognized as such, and damage to a brand’s reputation can extend to property – including other trademarks – which might once have been considered completely unrelated.

-Rogers DVS for The Best Trademark Damages Expertise
+Rogers DVS for The Best Trademark Expertise

 Graham Rogers first opened Rogers DVS in 2011.
 Prior to that point, he had spent his professional career accumulating more than twenty-four years of personal experience in trademark consultation and related fields.
-These include, among others, business valuation and financial damages analysis.
+These include, among others, business valuation, and financial damages analysis.
 His personal focus was in intellectual property valuation, the vital process of appraising the value of an item of intellectual property – including for damage assessment purposes.
 He has worked with a wide range of corporate interests, reflecting clients and claims of many different sizes (and resulting levels of complexity).

 Rogers DVS is staffed by an experienced and wide-ranging team of compassionate and concerned professionals – people who understand the value of what is at stake in a trademark infringement case.
 Their experience includes a wide range of factors, which make it invaluable to the field of damages assessment as it exists today, and a must-have for any case involving disputes over the unauthorized use of intellectual property.
 Graham Rogers and his staff are fully licensed, certified, and widely credentialed, having qualified as expert witnesses in state, federal, and tax court.
 They have worked within such industries as the pharmaceutical industry, medicine, high technology, digital services, finances, retail, healthcare services, and the insurance industry.